NightFyre/ELDENRING-Offline-Launcher/README.md

 # ELDEN RING Offline Bypass Launcher
 Base Template for Launching Elden Ring w/ a variety of Launch Options
-Bypass and Injection have both been removed.
-Do the GameHackingBible if you would like to implement those features yourself
+Do the GameHackingBible if you would like to implement the removed features yourself
 Special thanks to Rake , Broihon and everybody else at GuidedHacking for getting me started on this path a few months back!

 USAGE: